Writers: Joe Kelly, Stan Lee

 And maybe it’s just that I’ve read too much Deadpool lately, but the character’s sense of humor (at least, the way Joe Kelly writes it) has become just plain annoying to me.
 It’s extremely repetitive, for one thing – I counted at least three jokes involving the word “duodenum” in this volume alone, and just as many involving people having their butts “kicked so hard they can taste their breakfast.”
 I imagine I would have had a much easier time enjoying the dialogue if not for seeing the same verbal tics repeated over and over.

 Aside from Woods, the art in this book is handled by a variety of artists.
-Ed McGuinness only handles the book’s first issue, but he’s followed by Shannon Denton, whose style is very similar.
-The final four issues are drawn by Walter McDaniel, whose style is more realistic and less manga-influenced than either McGuinness’s or Denton’s; I’ve never come across his work before, but it’s very reminiscent of what Bryan Hitch was up to in the late ‘90s.
+Ed McGuinness only draws the first issue, but he’s followed by Shannon Denton, whose style is very similar.
+The final four issues are drawn by Walter McDaniel, whose style is more realistic and less manga-influenced than either McGuinness’s or Denton’s; I had never come across his work before, but it’s very similar to what Bryan Hitch was up to in the late ’90s.
 All of the artists featured are a decent fit for the book, even if none of them are mind-blowingly great.

 Despite the time-travel issue and the artwork, though, this book failed to impress me on the whole.
-The series has slipped into a formula that, while not intrinsically bad, has grown pretty tiresome in being dragged out over this much time.
+The series has slipped into a formula that, while not intrinsically bad, has grown pretty tiresome as a result of its being dragged out for so long.
 I’m not writing the series off entirely, since I think it could reclaim some of its former glory if it gets out of its current rut and Deadpool finally embraces his “destiny” to become a hero.
 Still, it’s got a pretty steep mountain to climb to make me forget this disappointing volume.